Bayesian Opponent Exploitation in Imperfect-Information Games: Exploitation algorithm for Dirichlet prior

 As described in Section~\ref{se:intro} the Dirichlet distribution is the conjugate prior for the multinomial distribution, and therefore the posterior is also a Dirichlet distribution, with the parameters $\alpha_i$ updated to reflect the new observations.
 Thus, the mean of the posterior can be computed efficiently by computing the strategy for the opponent in which he plays each strategy in proportion to the updated weight, and Algorithm~\ref{al:meta} yields an exact efficient algorithm for computing the Bayesian best response in normal-form games with a Dirichlet prior.
 However, the algorithm does not apply to games of imperfect information since we do not observe the private information held by the opponent, and therefore do not know which of his action counters we should increment.
 In this section we will present a new algorithm for this setting.
 We present it in the context of a representative motivating game where the opponent is dealt a state of private information and then takes publicly-observable action. and present the algorithm for the general setting in Section~\ref{se:general-setting}.

 We are interested in studying the following two-player game setting.
 Player 1 is given private information state $x_i$ (according to a probability distribution).
 Then he takes a publicly observable action $a_i$.
 Player 2 then takes an action after observing player 1's action (but not his private information), and both players receive a payoff.
-We are interested in player's 2's problem of inferring the (assumed stationary) strategy of player 1 after repeated observations of the public action taken (but not the private information).
+We are interested in player 2's problem of inferring the (assumed stationary) strategy of player 1 after repeated observations of the public action taken (but not the private information).
+Note that this setting is very general.
+For example, in poker $x_i$ could denote the opponent's private card(s) and $a_i$ the amount bet, and in an ad auction $x_i$ could denote his valuation (e.g., high or low), and $a_i$ could denote the amount he bids~\cite{Tang16:Optimal}.